 Explore the GeoStore and see details of all CGG's multi-client data in this area.

 The objective of the 3D survey was to improve the imaging of potential prospective structures at base salt level without compromising the shallower post-salt image quality.
 This survey covers areas downdip and adjacent to recent pre-Aptian salt discoveries such as Ruche and Tortue, discovered in 2012 in the Dussafu Block, and Diaman, discovered in 2013 in the Diaba Block, as well as the Ivela and Boudji discooveries drilled this year using the 3D data.

 In addition to high-quality seismic data, a comprehensive, fully integrated geoscience package is available, including:

 The integration of geological knowledge, well and gravity data with the seismic data, combined with advanced imaging including extensive QC using AVO tools, ensures delivery of a high-quality, reservoir QC’d, broad-bandwidth data volume.
 The goal is to reduce the time spent by exploration companies in the conditioning and integration of data and allow more time to be spent on the identification of new prospects and play models.

-The survey was acquired with long offsets and BroadSeis technology to acquire the full bandwidth.
+The 3D seismic data was acquired with long offsets and BroadSeis technology to acquire the full bandwidth.
 Advanced velocity modeling included multi-layer tomography and Full Waveform Inversion, applied over the entire 25,000km² survey.
 The FWI delivered enhanced velocity models highlighting Miocene channels as seen in the depthslice (right).
 The migrated section below shows the depth of pre-salt sediments and faulting that have been imaged.
 To improve the pre-salt imaging a second azimuth, including ultra-long offsets to 15 km was acquired over part of the survey.

 The final pre-stack depth migrated dataset is available now, along with the regional geological report, the integrated products and a full basin model and prospectivity report.